 One day, Joe is browsing the Internet and comes across an article that feeds directly into his belief about Monstanto’s perniciousness.

 That’s all that Joe needs.
-A richocheitng glance at a headline below does nothing to sway Joe’s belief regarding the depths of Monsanto’s degeneracy.
+A ricocheting glance at a headline below does nothing to sway Joe’s belief regarding the depths of Monsanto’s degeneracy.

-Even if Joe had seen headlines reporting that Monsanto was saving the monarch butterfly from extincion, replenishing the Southeastern watershed, preventing the spread of malaria in the African content, eradicating the common cold, and winning the Nobel peace prize, it would do nothing to sway his belief: Monsanto is Satan.
+Even if Joe had seen headlines reporting that Monsanto was saving the monarch butterfly from extinction, replenishing the Southeastern watershed, preventing the spread of malaria in the African context, eradicating the common cold, and winning the Nobel peace prize, it would do nothing to sway his belief: Monsanto is Satan.